Skip to content

 console.debug(...message : unknown[]) : void

 Outputs a debug logging message.
-String reresentations of each of the arguments will be concatenated, separated by spaces and written to the logs.
+String representations of each of the arguments will be concatenated, separated by spaces and written to the logs.

 console.group(...label : unknown[]) : void